DFFlanders/CloudAppHack/lead_hacker_checklist.md

-## Lead Hacker
+## Lead Hacker Checklists for Hackathon Event

-The 'lead hacker' is reponsible for the overall success of the event.
-You should be a well organised people, able to kindly delegate tasks and ask for help.
-You will have run events before with an understanding for basic community principles: especially inclusion, kindness and a steady hand when things get stressful.
+##The 'lead hacker' is reponsible for the overall success of the event.
+You should be a well organised person, able to kindly delegate tasks and humbly ask for help.
+You will have run events before with an understanding for basic community principles: especially inclusion, kindness and 'a steady hand' when things get stressful.

 Your objectives as the "Lead Hacker" (if you so choose to accept them...[1]):
  * Assemble a team of event organisers who are passionate for building up your local community.